bwbuchanan/absolute_time/README.md

 ## Signed Gem

 For your protection, this gem is cryptographically signed by the author.
-The singing certificate is available at:
+The signing certificate is available at:

 https://raw.github.com/bwbuchanan/absolute_time/master/gem-public_cert.pem